jan-revay/initPC/README.md

 # initPC (WIP)

-A collection of (C++ development-oriented) scripts and configuration files (dotfiles) to quickly init new machines for my personal use.
+A collection of (C++, Python & Rust development-oriented) config scripts & dotfiles to quickly init new machines for my personal use.

 ## How to use